Friday prep report: Greenwood runs wild as ECS throttles Franklin Road Academy

 Topics

-TSSAA High School Football ECS High School Cross Country Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+TSSAA High School Football ECS High School Cross Country Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.